Stochastic Online Fisher Markets: Static Pricing Limits and Adaptive Enhancements: Static Pricing Limits and Adaptive Pricing Enhancements

 \subsection{Adaptive Variant of Expected Equilibrium Pricing}

-Motivated by the performance limitations of static pricing, we now turn to develop adaptive pricing algorithms for online Fisher markets.
-To this end, in this section, we introduce an adaptive variant of expected equilibrium pricing for discrete probability distributions $\D$ (Section~\ref{subsubsec:adaptiveExEq}), as in the counterexample used to prove Theorem~\ref{thm:lbStatic}, and show that it achieves an $O(\log(n))$ regret and constant constraint violation (Section~\ref{subsubsec:RegretCapVioAlgo4}), thereby highlighting the benefit of adaptivity in algorithm design for online Fisher markets.
+Motivated by the limitations of static pricing, we now develop adaptive pricing algorithms for online Fisher markets.
+To this end, in this section, we introduce an adaptive variant of expected equilibrium pricing for discrete distributions $\D$ with finite support (Section~\ref{subsubsec:adaptiveExEq}), as in the counterexample to prove Theorem~\ref{thm:lbStatic}, and show that it achieves an $O(\log(n))$ regret and constant constraint violation (Section~\ref{subsubsec:RegretCapVioAlgo4}), thereby highlighting the benefit of adaptivity in algorithm design for online Fisher markets.
+We note that while the algorithm presented in this section applies to finitely supported discrete distributions, it does not naturally extend to continuous distributions, for which we present a revealed preference algorithm in Section~\ref{sec:PPARMain}.